csmc-vaneykjlab/pine/README.md

 ## Support
 If you have any questions about PINE, please contact us at GroupHeartBioinformaticsSupport@cshs.org.

+## Release notes
+### Version 2.0.2
+- Fixed directory selection for new Electron version.
+- Show version number on setup tab in the GUI.

 ## License
 See the [LICENSE](https://github.com/csmc-vaneykjlab/pine/blob/master/LICENSE) file for license rights and limitations (Apache 2.0).